 In manufacturing, xanthan gum is used as a thickening and stabilizing agent in foods, toothpastes, and medicines.
-Xanthan gum is also an ingredient in some sustained-release pills.

-Special Precautions & Warnings:Pregnancy and breast-feeding: Not enough is known about the use of xanthan gum during pregnancy and breast-feeding.
+When applied to the skin: Xanthan gum is LIKELY SAFE when used appropriately.
+Pregnancy and breast-feeding: There isn't enough reliable information to know if xanthan gum is safe to use when pregnant or breast-feeding.
 Stay on the safe side and avoid using amounts larger than those normally found in foods.

 Nausea, vomiting, appendicitis, hard stools that are difficult to expel (fecal impaction), narrowing or blockage of the intestine, or undiagnosed stomach pain: Do not use xanthan gum if you have any of these conditions.
 It is a bulk-forming laxative that could be harmful in these situations.

-Be cautious with this combination
+Be watchful with this combination

 - For constipation: Up to 15 grams per day has been used.

 You Might Also Like

 CONDITIONS OF USE AND IMPORTANT INFORMATION: This information is meant to supplement, not replace advice from your doctor or healthcare provider and is not meant to cover all possible uses, precautions, interactions or adverse effects.
 This information may not fit your specific health circumstances.
 Never delay or disregard seeking professional medical advice from your doctor or other qualified health care provider because of something you have read on WebMD.
 You should always speak with your doctor or health care professional before you start, stop, or change any prescribed part of your health care plan or treatment and to determine what course of therapy is right for you.

 This copyrighted material is provided by Natural Medicines Comprehensive Database Consumer Version.
 Information from this source is evidence-based and objective, and without commercial influence.
 For professional medical information on natural medicines, see Natural Medicines Comprehensive Database Professional Version.